jordanbuddenhagen/Predicting-Strokes/README.md

 ### The model would do a great job predicting people that would not have strokes based on age, health issues, environment, etc.  However, there was not enough data on people that have had a stroke to predict who has had a stroke.

 ## Recommendations:
 - In the end, I need more data for patients who have had a stroke.
-The No stroke patients had a lot of bias in my models and it could only accurately predict patients without a stroke
+The 'No stroke' patients had a lot of bias in my models and it could only accurately predict patients without a stroke.